-Unlike previously developed IEEE 802.11 amendments, this amendment will focus on system-level metrics representative of the performance obtained by stations in typical deployment environments.
-Previous amendments focused on peak theoretical throughput achieved in ideal conditions.
+5.2.b

+Average throughput per station is directly proprtional to both aggregate throughput and area throughput.
+To ensure even distribution of throughput among a number of stations in an area, the 5th percentile measure of the per station throughput will also be considered.
+These metrics, along with the satisfaction of the packet delay and the packet loss requirements of applications, will directly correspond to user experience in identified scenarios.

-Since the values of these metrics will depend on the scenario, the focus will be on the relative improvement of these metrics compared to previous 802.11 amendments (802.11n in 2.4GHz and 802.11ac in 5GHz).
+Since the values of the metrics of interest will depend on the scenario, the focus will be on the relative improvement of these metrics compared to previous IEEE 802.11 amendments (IEEE 802.11n in 2.4GHz and IEEE 802.11ac in 5GHz).

-The amendment will be evaluated with a set of typical deployment scenarios representative of the main expected usage models that are expected to suffer bottlenecks in the coming years: residential, enterprise, indoor and outdoor hotspots.
-HEW SG has initiated the creation of a high-level simulation scenario working document (ref: 13/0657r6) to model these scenarios
+The amendment will be evaluated with a set of typical deployment scenarios representative of the main expected usage models that are likely to suffer bottlenecks in the coming years: residential, enterprise, indoor and outdoor hotspots.
+HEW SG has initiated the creation of a high-level simulation scenario working document (ref: 11-13/1001r5) to model these scenarios.

-- These scenarios highlight three categories of objectives to improve WLAN efficiency in WLANs:
+These scenarios highlight three categories of objectives to improve WLAN efficiency: